AdaCore/spark2014/docs/guidance/main.rst

 * 7 overflow checks when computing the maximal size of the array.

 To prove the array index checks, we needed to state that the position is valid in the array when storing a new element.
-To do this, we put preconditions on the storing procedure:
+To do this, we added preconditions to the storing procedure:

 .. code-block:: ada